DEX-1101/Counterside-Discord-Rich-Presence/README.md

 # Counterside-Discord-Rich-Presence
 Custom Made Discord RPC for Counter:Side game
-Download the Release
+#### HOW TO INSTALL
-the instruction installation are inside the archive file
+> Download the Release and read "How to Install.txt" inside archive.